aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 I am a doctoral student at the Department of Politics and International Relations at the University of Oxford.

-My research interests lies in the field of comparative political economy.
+# My research interests lies in the field of comparative political economy.
 I focus on aspects related to colonialism and state-building, the political economy of Islamic institutions, informal social-welfare by non-state actors, and business-politics relationships in the Middle East.
 My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
 I am also very interested in investigating propaganda methods and conspiracy theories using methods of computational text analysis.
 I am currently excited about employing text-analysis on corpora of Arabic text, as it is a valuable resource in understanding the political and economic decision-making process in the Arab world.

+My research interests lie in the field of comparative political economy.
+I focus on aspects related to economic history of state-institutions, local public good provision, informal social-welfare, the political economy of Islamic institutions, with a regional focus of the Middle East.
+My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
+I am also very interested in investigating propaganda methods and the spread of conspiracy theories using methods of computational text analysis.
+I am currently excited about employing text analysis on corpora of Arabic text, as it is a valuable resource in understanding the political and economic decision-making process in the Arab world.

 I have been born and raised in the beautiful city Alexandria, Egypt.
 I am a former professional swimmer for the Egyptian Swimming National Team, for which I competed professionally for several years.
 I still find myself thinking more clearly while doing all those endless labs at the pool.
 I enjoy reading about Islamic Art and Architecture and the Ottoman Empire.